Addiction in Family Systems

 Introduction

-Addiction often affects far more than the individual person.
+Addiction often affects far more than the individual.
+It can impact:

 • relationships